About Dick Durbin

 Senator Dick Durbin, a Democrat from Springfield, is the 47th U.S. Senator from the State of Illinois, the state’s senior senator, and the convener of Illinois’ bipartisan congressional delegation.

-Durbin also serves as the Democratic Whip, the second highest ranking position among the Senate Democrats.
+Durbin also serves as the Senate Majority Whip, the second highest ranking position among the Senate Democrats.
 Senator Durbin has been elected to this leadership post by his Democratic colleagues every two years since 2005.